 Mud.
 Some runners love it.
 Some runners hate it.
 Either way, there’s no escaping the fact that mud is one of the toughest of terrains to run through.
 Whether it’s on the trails, the mountains or the fells, mud – especially the thick, gloopy kind – can quickly sap energy from your legs.
-To stay upright and continue to move as fast as possible you need running shoes with an aggressive outsole (check out the MUDCLAW 300), but what other tips did our running experts have for beating the mud?
+To stay upright and continue to move as fast as possible you need running shoes with an aggressive outsole (check out the new MUDCLAW G 260 with graphene grip), but what other tips did our running experts have for beating the mud?
 It’s time to talk dirty…

 1. GET SQUATTING

 To be strong in squelchy conditions, you should get to the bottom of it.
 You need a bigger, rounder and firmer backside.
 Strength work has made a significant difference to my running and key improvements can be made from just a few minutes a day.
 Lunges and squats are your friend.
 The strength you’ll gain will benefit your uphill running too, help with injury-prevention and technique, as well as helping with stability when terrain is slapstick slippery.
 Get squatting, for a backside like a Kardashian.
 Damian Hall.

 2. SHORTEN YOUR STRIDE

 On muddy sections, alter your stride length to land closer to your hips and on your forefoot to engage more tread.
 By shortening your stride and increasing your cadence (steps per minute) you can maintain speed without sacrificing stability.
 Visualize short fast strides as if running on hot coals.
 As soon as you’re through the mud revert to your normal running stride.
 Dave Taylor.